Ordisoftware/Hebrew-Calendar/README.md

 - Add reminder for solar and lunar anniversary of birth.
 - Add 'Hanouka and Pourim dates and an option to consider them or not in the calendar.
 - Add a different tray icon to indicate if a celebration is running, including week days.
+- Improve month view to show celebration week days with number as text like first and last.
-- Improve navigation form to show celebration week days.
+- Improve navigation form to show celebration week day number.

 ## Changelog